FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 6.1 What It Does

-The Customer Story is the peer-reference story — the one a prospect believes because it is told by someone who looks like them.
+The Customer Story is the peer-reference story — the one a prospect believes because it comes from someone who looks like them.
 Hall is sharp on the failure mode: most "customer stories" are case studies, and most case studies are bad stories.
-They open with the company's logo, list the implementation steps, and end with a vague ROI number.
+They lead with the company's logo, list implementation steps, and close on a vague ROI number — missing nearly every one of the four components.

 6.2 How to Build One